Pair of lacquered cast-iron urns — Tuscany, second half of the nineteenth century

-An elegant pair of tall, chalice-shaped urns in lacquered cast iron, adorned with raised floral motifs that evoke the neoclassical imagination and underline their decorative and representational function.
+An elegant pair of chalice-shaped, slender urns in lacquered cast iron, decorated with raised floral motifs that echo a neoclassical vocabulary and underline their representative role.

-Originally placed in the garden of a Tuscan villa, they were intended to hold ornamental plants or small shrubs.
-They often flanked garden paths, stood at the sides of external staircases to frame the villa’s main entrance, or were placed before the limonaie—walled greenhouses used to shelter citrus trees through the colder months.
+From the garden of a Tuscan villa, they were intended for ornamental plantings and were often set along entrance paths, flanking exterior stairways to frame the main doorway, or placed before the limonaie—the citrus houses where orange and lemon trees were sheltered during the colder months.

-Made from a material that was both innovative and durable for its time, they combined practicality with decorative taste.
-The original lacquer finish, now gently faded by exposure, tells of a long life outdoors and a noble kind of wear—preserving all the charm of a time when even garden furnishings expressed style and presence.
+Cast iron—then an innovative, long-lasting material—combined practicality with decorative refinement.
+The original lacquer, now gently softened by time, tells of a long outdoor life and a noble wear, preserving the charm of an era when even garden furnishings spoke of style and display.

 - Material: Painted Cast Iron